Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 The very existence of this secret force served as a deterrent, instilling fear among the Helots and making them think twice before attempting any form of resistance.

-This psychological aspect extended to Sparta's dealings with other city-states as well.
+This psychological aspect may have extended to Sparta's dealings with other city-states as well.

-The reputation of the Krypteia added to the aura of invincibility and ruthlessness that surrounded Sparta, making it a formidable opponent in the complex geopolitics of ancient Greece.
+The reputation of the Krypteia added to the aura of invincibility and ruthlessness that surrounded Sparta, making it a formidable opponent in ancient Greece.

 Spartan soldiers on a mission